sucessonarede/dermaplastica/replit.md

 ## Recent Changes

 ### October 7, 2025
+- **Fixed QuoteBuilder to use database procedures**: The Protocolo Dermalift page (/protocolo-dermalift) now fetches procedures from the database API instead of using hardcoded data.
+This allows clinic administrators to manage procedures through the /procedures page, and those changes will automatically reflect in the QuoteBuilder.
+The component properly handles decimal-to-string conversion for price fields (price, mlPrice, minMl, maxMl) as returned by Drizzle ORM.
 - **Fixed registration bug**: Corrected user registration flow to properly save the user's name field to the database.
 The backend route was validating the name but not passing it to the createUser function, causing a database constraint violation (500 error).
 - **Reorganized saved quotes**: Moved the saved quotes listing from /protocolo-dermalift to a dedicated page at /apresentacao.
 The QuoteBuilder (Protocolo Dermalift) page now focuses only on creating/editing quotes, while /apresentacao displays all saved quotes with options to view presentations, edit, or delete.
 - **Added personalized dashboard greeting**: Dashboard now displays a time-based greeting (Bom dia/Boa tarde/Boa noite) with the user's name.